Trainee Positions At Prince of Wales Hospital

 Positions

-Training Positions : One
+Training Positions : Two

 Elective Training Positions : Three (Neurophysiology, Epilepsy and Stroke)

-Fellowships : One (Epilepsy)
+Fellowships : Three

 Core Position Descriptions

-There are 3 clinical teams, each consisting of a registrar (AT or BPT) and a JMO.
+On the ward, there are 3 clinical teams, each consisting of a registrar (AT or BPT) and a JMO.
+One team is based in the Stroke Unit, the other 2 on the ward.

 Elective Position Descriptions

-Stroke Fellow works with Prof Butcher for the management and triage of acute stroke and involvement in clinical trials.
+The Stroke Fellow works with Prof Butcher for the management and triage of acute stroke and involvement in clinical trials.

 Hospital Information